top of page

 Traci Frary

-Traci Frary joined Carol Kysar as an archivist or some would say anarchist (you'll have to ask Carol about this.)
-Traci is from Nebraska and took the scenic route to Bastrop via Kansas, Iowa, New Jersey, Korea, Venezuela, Louisiana, Indonesia and California.
+Traci is from Nebraska and took the scenic route to Bastrop via Kansas, Iowa, New Jersey, Korea, Venezuela, Louisiana, Indonesia, and California.
 She has worked for the states of Texas and Louisiana, for a Dept. of Defense/NASA-funded research/database project, GE Medical, the VA Medical Center in Houston, the UT-Austin Library, and Del Taco.
-Most recently she did a little jail time (photo op only) as a volunteer at the Rosenberg, TX Police Department.
-She and her husband reside in Bastrop with a yard full of leaf cutter ants, moles and deer.
+Most recently, she did a little jail time (photo op only) as a volunteer at the Rosenberg, TX, Police Department.
+She and her husband reside in Bastrop with a yard full of leaf-cutter ants, moles, and deer.

 Martha Huett